nbpayne/deskandstudio-beta/03-studio.md

 layout: default
 nav: Studio
 title: Photography studio hire -- co-working for creatives
-description: Photography studio and co-working space for creatives in Annandale, Sydney.
+description: 'Photography studio and co-working space for creatives in Annandale, Sydney.'
 heading: Looking for a Sydney photography studio or want to rent a studio in Sydney?
 subheading: Flexible photo studio hire in sydney’s inner west
 image:
   path: /images/heros/studio-md.jpg
   width: 1600
   height: 600
 permalink: /studio/
+published: true
 ---

 Our studio space is a boutique, yet versatile space suited to simple shoots such as portraits, product shoots, and to-camera video pieces.